Academic Advising

 Commitments

-We will be actionable and accountable to our students through timely, accurate and intentional advising.
+• Be accountable to our students through timely, accurate, and intentional advising

-We will foster inclusivity and belonging and seek to mitigate and dismantle systematic barriers that negatively impact student persistence, degree completion, and well-being.
+• Foster inclusive communities and work to mitigate and dismantle systemic barriers that negatively impact student persistence, degree completion, and well being

-We will work to establish a reciprocal relationship with students based on an ethic of care, shared responsibility, and accessibility.
+• Establish reciprocal relationship with students and campus partners based on an ethic of care, shared responsibility, and accessibility

-We will engage in data-informed practice and support solutions and innovations to meet the evolving needs of our students.
+• Engage in data-informed practice and support solutions to meet the evolving needs of our students

-We will create and perpetuate an engaged community of advising practice that will be a collaborative umbrella over our diverse academic colleges, schools, departments, and programs.
+• Create and sustain an engaged community of advising practice that serves students from OSU’s diverse academic colleges, schools, departments, and programs and centers advisor professional development

 Purpose of Academic Advising